emqx/cloud-docs/en_US/data_integration/greptimedb.md

 [GreptimeDB](https://github.com/GreptimeTeam/greptimedb) is an open-source time-series database with a special focus on scalability, analytical capabilities and efficiency.
 It's designed to work on the infrastructure of the cloud era, and users benefit from its elasticity and commodity storage.
 EMQX Platform now supports connection to mainstream versions of GreptimeDB, GreptimeCloud or GreptimeDB Enterprise.

-This page provides a comprehensive introduction to the data integration between EMQX Platform and GreptimeDB with practical instructions on creating and validating the data integration.
+This page provides a comprehensive introduction to the data integration between the EMQX Platform and GreptimeDB with practical instructions on creating and validating the data integration.

 ## How It Works

-GreptimeDB data integration is a built-in feature in EMQX Platform that combines the real-time data capturing and transmission capabilities of EMQX Platform with the data storage and analysis capabilities of GreptimeDB.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Platform to GreptimeDB for storage and analysis, eliminating the need for complex coding.
+GreptimeDB data integration is a built-in feature in the EMQX Platform that combines the real-time data capturing and transmission capabilities of the EMQX Platform with the data storage and analysis capabilities of GreptimeDB.
+With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from the EMQX Platform to GreptimeDB for storage and analysis, eliminating the need for complex coding.
 The workflow is as follows:

-The diagram below illustrates a typical architecture of data integration between EMQX Platform and GreptimeDB:
+The diagram below illustrates a typical architecture of data integration between the EMQX Platform and GreptimeDB:

 ![EMQX Platform-Integration GreptimeDB](./_assets/data_integration_greptimedb.jpg)